JamalLyons/bluefox-email/packages/bluefox/docs/webhooks.md

 - `options.request`: The webhook request
 - `options.apiKeyOverride`: Optional override for the API key
-- `options.validApiKeys`: Optional array of valid API keys for key rotation
+- `options.rotationApiKeys`: Optional array of additional API keys for key rotation

 **Returns:**